 Circumstance 3: I’m not really sure what I should be doing…

-For many borrowers, it is obvious whether they are in circumstance 1 or 2.
-The rest of us fall in this third category.
+For some borrowers, it is obvious whether they are in circumstance 1 or 2.
+The rest of us fall into this third category.

 Most recent graduates and most people starting repayment probably fall into this 3rd category.
 We call it the holding pattern.
 An uncertain future means that student loan forgiveness might be an option, but full repayment is still a distinct possibility.